- Advancing your Research

 A: The federal regulations indicate that pilot testing meets the definition of research involving human subjects and requires IRB review.
 However, feasibility studies typically do not meet the definition of research involving human subjects and therefore would not require IRB review.

-In order for the IRB to determine whether your activities constitute a feasibility study or pilot testing, and subsequently, whether they require IRB review, please complete and submit the initial sections of the new application and protocol form, which can be found on the "Preparing an Initial Submission" page.
+In order for the IRB to determine whether your activities constitute a feasibility study or pilot testing, and subsequently, whether they require IRB review, please complete and submit the initial sections of the HRPP application and protocol form in iRIS.
+Instructions can be found on the "Preparing an Initial Submission" page.
 In this form, it is helpful to note with whom the study or testing is going to be done and how the data will be used.